-One of the banner features of Python 3 is the introduction of native asynchronous programming, implemented in asyncio.
+One of the banner features of Python 3 is the introduction of native asychronous programming, implemented in the asyncio.

-For an introduction to the use of asynchronous programming, see the documentation for the asyncio module.
+For an introduction to the use of asynchronous programming, see the documentation for the asyncio module, or this introductory tutorial to asynchronous programming with asyncio.